Shynixn/MCCoroutine/README.md

 ## Code Examples

 * If you need more information, check out the sample implementation of a plugin using MCCoroutine in the `mccoroutine-bukkit-sample` folder.
+* In detail coroutines work with context switches but for simplification cases this guide uses the term `async operations` instead of `context switches`.

+### Event Listener, Commands, Schedulers

 ##### Registering a suspending event listener